reactive/data-client/docs/rest/api/schema.md

 ## Queryable

 `Queryable` Schemas allow store access without an endpoint.
-They achieve this using the `infer` method that produces the results normally stored in the endpoint cache.
+They achieve this using the [queryKey](./Entity.md#queryKey) method that produces the results normally stored in the endpoint cache.

 This enables their use in these additional cases: